Vibrator (sex toy)

 A vibrator, sometimes described as a massager, is a sex toy that is used on the body to produce pleasurable sexual stimulation.
 There are many different shapes and models of vibrators.
 Most modern vibrators contain an electric-powered device which pulsates or throbs.
 Vibrators can be used for both solo play and partnered play by one or more people.
 Devices exist to be used by couples to stimulate the genitals of both partners.
-They can be applied to erogenous zones, such as the clitoris, the vulva or vagina, penis, scrotum or anus, for sexual stimulation, for the release of sexual frustration and to achieve orgasm.
+They can be applied to erogenous zones, such as the vulva, vagina, penis, scrotum, anus, or rectum for sexual stimulation, for the release of sexual frustration and to achieve orgasm.
 Vibrators may be recommended by sex therapists for women who have difficulty reaching orgasm through masturbation or intercourse.

 Types

 Vibrators very often generate their vibrations using eccentric weights driven by a conventional electric motor, but some use electromagnet coils.
 Some vibrators are marketed as "body massagers"—although they still may be used, like the ones sold as adult sex toys, for autoeroticism.
 Some vibrators run on batteries while others have a power cord that plugs into a wall socket.
 There is also a vibrator that uses the flow of air from a vacuum cleaner to stimulate the clitoris.

 Modern versions of old musical vibrators synchronize the vibrations to music from a music player or a cell phone.
 Some luxury brand vibrators are also completely covered in medical grade silicone with no exposed control panels or seams.
 Although proper cleaning is required for any sex toy, having fewer places for bacteria to grow reduces the chance of infection.

 While some companies sell significantly larger dildos and vibrators, most that are marketed for vaginal or anal insertion are sized around the average penis size.

-There is a wide range of vibrators but most of them fall into several broad categories:
+There is a wide range of vibrators, but most of them fall into several broad categories: